bingeli1212/nitrile-preview/doc/DOC-contex-fonts.md

 As an alternative to calling \definetypeface, which is to associate a "bodyfont" name with a typescript, CONTEXT also has provided a command called \definefontfamily.
-This command is similar to \definetypeface except that its second argument is a name such as "serif", "sans", or "mono" to express the typeface.
+This command is similar to \definetypeface except that its second argument is a name such as "serif", "sans", "mono", or "math" rather than "rm", "ss", and "tt" for expressing a typeface.
 Its third argument is the name of an exsiting font that is typically the second column of the output of the "mtxrun" program.

     \definefontfamily[mydejavu][serif][dejavuserif]